ZhangCXLVII/ZhangCXLVII.github.io/_pages/about.md

 ---

-Hi, I am a upcoming M.Phil student at the School of Artificial Intelligence, the Chinese University of Hong Kong (Shenzhen), advised by Prof. Junjie Hu.
+Hi, I am a M.Phil student at the School of Artificial Intelligence, the Chinese University of Hong Kong (Shenzhen), advised by Prof. Junjie Hu.

 Previously, I received B.Eng in artificial intelligence from South China Normal University.
 I am grateful to receive advice from Prof. Daochang Liu when I did research at the University of Western Australia.

-My research focuses on how to understand the world through vision.
-This broadly includes world model, video generation and embodied intelligence.
+My research focuses on robot manipulation learning from natural human data.
+I am also interested in understanding the world through vision.
+This broadly includes world model and video generation.

 ### My Quote
 "*The inner world exists to register the distance from the real. "*